James Packer's Crown Resorts to divide off worldwide casino business

 "We are dealing with them and doing as much as possible to open them as soon as we can," Filiciello said.

-Earlier in the day, Straub firmly insisted 900 hotel spaces and several amenities would be open to the general public on Wednesday - even as he offered that he might not wish to remain there as a traveler till things are a bit more all set.
+Earlier in the day, Straub firmly insisted 900 hotel spaces and several amenities would be open to the general public on Wednesday - even as he offered that he might not wish to remain there as a traveler till things are a bit more all set at.

 "I'm not sure I’d wish to check in till we get an opportunity to clean it up tomorrow," Straub informed press reporters Tuesday after offering a trip of the properties to Guardian and 2 City Council members.
-"I'm unsure I'd wish to be here on vacation if you can't get a drink when you play at capsa susun online."
+"I'm unsure I'd wish to be here on vacation if you can't get a drink when you play online casinos."

 Alcohol licenses were amongst a long list of approvals that still had not been gotten since Tuesday afternoon.